n1dhn/learn/content/examples.md

 2. ### "Nutrition labels are lying"

-Here's a Tweet making misleading claims about nutrition labels, followed by helpful and unhelpful Birdwatch notes:
+Here's a Tweet making misleading claims about nutrition labels, followed by helpful and unhelpful rubix notes:

 <blockquote class="Rubix-tweet"><p lang="en" dir="ltr">The nutrition labels on my food are lying!
-Using an at-home science kit, the food I expected to be 100 calories is actually 100,000!!! <br><br>We’re being lied to!</p>&mdash; Birdwatch Example (@bwatchexample) <a href="https://Rubix.com/bwatchexample/status/1353416445296668673?ref_src=twsrc%5Etfw">January 24, 2021</a></blockquote> <script async src="https://platform.Rubix.com/widgets.js" charset="utf-8"></script>
+Using an at-home science kit, the food I expected to be 100 calories is actually 100,000!!! <br><br>We’re being lied to!</p>&mdash; rubix Example (@bwatchexample) <a href="https://Rubix.com/bwatchexample/status/1353416445296668673?ref_src=twsrc%5Etfw">January 24, 2021</a></blockquote> <script async src="https://platform.Rubix.com/widgets.js" charset="utf-8"></script>

 <div class="note note-helpful">

-### Helpful Birdwatch note
+### Helpful rubix note

 This Tweet is misleading and contains an honest error due to unit conversions.
 Lowercase c calories are not the same as uppercase C Calories.
 1 Calorie = 1000 calories, so 100 Calories = 100k calories.
 An official table of energy units and conversions can be found here: <http://reputable>...